 OpenAI Codex CLI

 Router One also supports OpenAI Codex CLI through its OpenAI-compatible endpoint.
-Same benefits: usage tracking, budget controls, pay-per-token with no subscription required.
+Same benefits: usage tracking, budget controls, wallet pay-per-token billing, and live subscription plans for predictable spend.

 OpenRouter can technically proxy Codex requests, but without the integrated budget controls and usage analytics that matter for team environments.